 Different size clubs and social media

-Each sports club is a little different in terms of their audience and needs and size does matter.
-It’s notable that in the Western world at least, most clubs use the same social media platforms which tend to be Facebook, Twitter and YouTube, but many are using Instagram and trying out newer platforms.
-Whilst football fan followers on some of the older networks are levelling out, platforms like Instagram are still on the rise.
+Each sports club is different in terms of their audience and needs – size does matter.
+It’s notable that in the Western world at least, most clubs use the same social media platforms which tend to be Facebook, Twitter and YouTube, but many are now using Instagram and TikTok andtrying out newer platforms.
+In China, WeChat and Weibo is a dominant platform and in Russia, VK.
+Whilst football fan followers on some of the older networks are levelling out, platforms like Instagram and TikTok are still on the rise.

 Essentially, clubs need to be wherever their fans or potential fans are.
 Manchester Utd are an example a global sports brand and therefore, they need to be mindful of global audiences and the different platforms and content that international fans use.
-United have been quite late to the party with their use of social media, but this has not stopped them developing a huge international fan base of social media followers.
-We wrote a paper recently on Instagram, Man United and Liverpool which is relevant to this topic of Sports clubs and Social Media.
+Resigning CR7 was a classic example of this as many fans now follower players rather than clubs.
+United were quite late to the party with their use of social media, but this has not stopped them developing a huge international fan base of social media followers.
+We published a journal paper on Instagram, Man United and Liverpool which is also relevant to this topic of Sports clubs and Social Media.

 Football players and social media

 Players use social media for similar reasons, e.g. raising their profile, creating a brand etc. if you look for example at major player transfers.
 Top players Ronaldo, Messi and Neymar are more followed on social media than any football club.
 This demonstrates that fans often follow players and celebrity and will follow players wherever they go.
 Prof Simon Chadwick recently wrote on how social media has changed fans and the culture of celebrity.